NOW ACCEPTING APPLICATIONS FOR FALL 2024

 Your College.
 Your Way.

 Earn your associate in art degree in one year!
-Be one of the first 24 to join the cohort and move through your courses in one year.
 Choose to take classes in person, online, or hybrid; it’s up to you!
+Enroll each year in the spring or fall.

 - Blended delivery, online and seated